 - Peer teaching and tutoring are encouraged.
-Taking credit for another's work or cheating during exams is unacceptable. - 2 Students will be expected to maintain an average of 75 percent on all theory exams and assignments. - Students may not be released from required theory class to take a service guest. - Only service desk personnel may schedule or change guest service appointments. - All services must be checked and the service ticket initialed by an instructor. - Students are expected to be continuously working on school-related projects or assignments.
-Reading or exam preparation should be done during scheduled times. - Students will receive clock hours during the times they fully participate in their learning experience. - When students are not scheduled with service reservations or are not scheduled to attend theory or a specialty class, they may focus on the following: - a.
-Completion of worksheets - b.
-Completion of all tallies - c.
-Performing a service on another student - Students must comply with school personnel and instructor's assignments and requests as required by the curriculum and student guidelines and rules. - Students may not perform hair, skin, or nail services outside of school unless authorized to do so by school administration.
-Conducting unauthorized hair, skin, or nail services outside of school will be reported to the state board and may result in your inability to receive a professional license. - Students are responsible for their own equipment and may use a station drawer only while working at that station.
-All equipment, tools, and personal items must be secured in their assigned locker.
-Paul Mitchell The School Chicago and Paul Mitchell The School Lombard are not responsible for any lost or stolen articles. - 1 Parking is allowed in assigned parking areas only or cars may be towed at the owner's expense. - All worksheets are due upon reaching the specified hours on each worksheet. - If a student fails to complete a worksheet in entirety, the student will be placed on the Back on Track list and will remain on the list until the student has completed the worksheet - Milady Theory: Students will not be allowed in theory once the door is closed.
-The student will not receive theory credit during this time.
-If a student chooses to leave theory class for any reason he/she will not be allowed to return to theory class.
-If there's a transition period during theory, a student will be allowed to enter to receive credit for the remaining scheduled time in theory.
-Theory is a class required to graduate.
+Taking credit for another's work or cheating during exams is unacceptable and is grounds for termination. - Future Professionals will be expected to maintain an average of 75% on all theory tests and assignments. - Future Professionals may not be released from required theory class to take a client. - Only service desk personnel may schedule or change client service appointments. - All services must be checked and the service ticket initialed by a Learning Leader. - Future Professionals are expected to be continuously working on school-related projects, assignments, clinic practical worksheets, reading theory, or test preparation during school hours. - Future Professionals will receive clock hours during the times they fully participate in their learning experience. - When Future Professionals are not scheduled with service appointments or are not scheduled to attend theory or a specialty class, they may focus on the following: - a.
+Completion of clinic practical worksheets - b.
+Completion of theory review worksheets - c.
+Performing a service on another Future Professional - d.
+Listening to or reading school resource center materials, including educational videos, audiotapes, and books - Future Professionals must comply with school personnel and Learning Leader's assignments and requests as required by the curriculum and Future Professional guidelines and rules. - Future Professionals may not perform hair, skin, barber or nail services outside of school unless authorized to do so by school administration.
+Conducting unauthorized hair, skin, barber or nail services outside of school will be reported to the state board and may result in your inability to receive a professional license. - Future Professionals are responsible for their own kit and equipment and may use a clinic station drawer only while working at that clinic station.
+All kit, equipment, tools, and personal items must be secured in the Future Professionals assigned locker.
+The school is not responsible for any lost or stolen articles. - 1 Parking is allowed in assigned parking areas only or cars may be towed at the owner's expense. - All clinic practical worksheets are due upon reaching the specified hours on each worksheet. - If a student fails to complete a worksheet in entirety, the student will be placed on the Back on Track list and will remain on the list until the student has completed the worksheet - If a Future Professionals fails to pass the Core written and/or practical exam on their second attempt, they may be asked to withdraw from the program and re-start in the next Core class start date. - Milady Theory Class: Future Professionals will not be allowed in theory class once the Theory Leader has closed the door and started instruction.
+The Future Professional will not receive theory credit if they are not in theory class attendance.
+If a Future Professional chooses to leave theory class for any reason he/she will not be allowed to return to theory class.
+If there's a transition period during theory, a Future Professional will be allowed to enter to receive credit for the remaining scheduled time in theory.
+The school requires a Future Professionals to complete all theory hours as part of their graduation requirements.
 Refer to the graduation requirements.